Symmetries as the guiding principle for flattening bands of Dirac fermions: Conditions for the vanishing of the Dirac velocity

 In the case of $\zvc=1$, Eq. \eqref{eq:v_decomposition} reduces to

 $\rho\qty(v_i)$ are then fixed up to a real parameter and we obtain a vanishing Dirac velocity whenever $f$ vanishes (see Fig. \ref{fig:vx_trajectory}).
-Given that we have $d$ parameters and $\zvc$ equations, the dimension of the zero-velocity solutions is $d-\zvc$.
-The definition \eqref{eq:v_decomposition_d=1} has also the advantage of giving the Dirac velocity a well-defined sign.
-This sign is in agreement with the sign of $v_D$ obtained in perturbation-theory, e.g. in \cite{Tarnopolsky2019}.
+In that case, we can make the Dirac velocity vanish exactly by tuning a single parameter.
+In Fig. \ref{fig:vx_trajectory} we show the trajectory for $\r(v_x)$ for $\zvc=2$ and $\zvc=1$ as we vary a single parameter.
+Noticeably, the Dirac velocity can vanish exactly as $\a$ is varied only when $\zvc=1$.
+In general, given that we have $d$ parameters and $\zvc$ equations, the dimension of the zero-velocity solutions is $d-\zvc$.
+Notice that, since $f$ in \eqref{eq:v_decomposition_d=1} is a continuous function, a change of sign in the Dirac velocity implies the existence of a point where it vanishes.
+Also, this sign is in agreement with the sign of $v_D$ obtained in perturbation-theory, e.g. in \cite{Tarnopolsky2019}.

 A slightly more rigorous definition of $\zvc$ is given in Appendix \ref{app:rigorous_zvc}.
 We show there that if the Dirac velocity is made to vanish at some point $\vec{\a}_0$ in the parameters space, there exists a manifold of dimension $d-\zvc$ around $\vec{\a}_0$ in parameter space where the Dirac velocity remains zero.
 The proof relies on the assumption that the gap between the Dirac point and the rest of the bands does not close.
 Such closing of the gap results in the Dirac cone wavefunctions not being continuous and can create a boundary to the zero-velocity manifold.
 We treat an example of such gap closing in Appendix \ref{app: C_4_breaking}.